romana/rlog/README.md

   Info, Warn, Error and Critical.
 * Offers an additional multi level logging facility with arbitrary depth, called Trace.
-* Log and trace levels can be configured separately for individual files.
+* Log and trace levels can be configured separately for the individual files that make up your executable.
 * Every log function comes in a 'plain' version (to be used like Println) and in a formatted version (to be used like Printf).
 For example, there is Debug() and Debugf(), which takes a format string as first parameter.
-* Can be configured to print caller info (filename and line, function name).
+* Can be configured to print caller info (module filename and line, function name).
 * Has NO external dependencies, except things contained in the standard Go library.
 * Logging of date and time can be disabled (useful in case of systemd, which